Matskuzer/Final-assignment-for-the-project-and-course/Final assignment.md

 - Reflected XSS into attribute with angle brackets HTML-encoded → Solved
 - Stored XSS into anchor href attribute with double quotes HTML-encoded → Solved
 - Reflected XSS into a JavaScript string with angle brackets HTML encoded → Solved

+ Topic Cross-site request forgery (CSRF)
+ - CSRF vulnerability with no defenses → Solved
+  Topic Clickjacking
+ - Basic clickjacking with CSRF token protection → Solved
+ - Clickjacking with form input data prefilled from a URL parameter → Solved
+ - Clickjacking with a frame buster script → Solved

 ### Reflection
 PortSwigger's labs gave me hands-on experience with web application vulnerabilities.
 I especially gained insight into how attackers exploit common weaknesses and how to mitigate them.
 The interactive labs were crucial in reinforcing the theoretical concepts from the course.